Welcome to Nicola Bergh's homepage. I am a Specialist Scientist and Curator of Asteraceae (and other groups).

 I am interested in the generation and maintenance of genetic, phenotypic and taxonomic diversity.

-I have an ongoing research program elucidating the phylogenetic relationships, taxonomy and evolutionary history of Cape Asteraceae or Compositae, particularly the tribes Gnaphalieae (everlastings or immortelles) and Calenduleae (African marigolds, Namaqualand daisies).
+My research has elucidated the phylogenetic relationships, taxonomy and evolutionary history of Cape Asteraceae, particularly the tribes Gnaphalieae (everlastings or immortelles) and Calenduleae (African marigolds, Namaqualand daisies).

 AFFILIATIONS AND ACTIVITIES: